cockroachdb/docs/v21.2/explain-analyze.md

 cumulative time spent in KV | The total amount of time spent in the storage layer. maximum memory usage | The maximum amount of memory used by this statement anytime during its execution. network usage | The amount of data transferred over the network while the statement was executed.
-If the value is 0 B, the statement was executed on a single node and didn't use the network. max sql temp disk usage | {% include_cached new-in.html version="v21.2" %} <br /> (`DISTSQL` only) How much disk spilling occurs when executing a query.
+If the value is 0 B, the statement was executed on a single node and didn't use the network. max sql temp disk usage | <span class="version-tag">New in v21.2:</span> <br /> (`DISTSQL` only) How much disk spilling occurs when executing a query.
 This property is displayed only when the disk usage is greater than zero.

 ### Statement plan tree properties